emilyespinozsa/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome Friends!
+Thank you for being here :)
 ---